BeatrisIlieva/drf-react-gems/README.md

 -   Anonymous users can browse products and use guest shopping cart/wishlist

 > **Note:**
-> Guest users can add items to their shopping bag and wishlist, with each guest’s data isolated using a unique guest ID.
-All modifications—adding, removing, or updating items—are performed via API requests to the backend, which centrally enforces inventory validation and business rules.
-The frontend uses quantity information from the backend to prevent users from adding more items than are available or removing more than they have in their bag.
-When a guest registers or logs in, their shopping bag and wishlist are migrated to their new account, with checks to prevent duplicate items.
+> Guest users can add, remove, and update items in their shopping bag and wishlist, with each guest’s data kept separate using a unique guest ID.
+The backend validates all changes, preventing users from adding more items than are available or removing more than they have in their bag.
+When a guest registers or logs in, their shopping bag and wishlist are merged into their new account.
 >
-> This approach ensures data integrity, a smooth user experience, and prevents errors related to unavailable inventory.
+> The project includes background functionality (using Celery and Redis) to automatically clean up old guest shopping bags and wishlists.
+However, this feature is only enabled and testable in a local environment—not in production or deployment.

 <p align="right" dir="auto"><a href="#drf-react-gems">Back To Top</a></p>